jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The hatred between Catholics and Protestants should sound scarily similar.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Left and Right hate each other because neither can see or admit they're both behind the times in our modern age.

-The ray of sunshine is, most people out there today are moderate Progressives and Conservatives.
-While they these reasonable people find motivation in Left or Right ideologies, they concentrate on real-world problem solving and not ideological purity.
-Thus, it's much easier for these moderate citizens to discard ideology, compromise, and "reach across the aisle" to solve a problem, and then tackle the next issue on the list.
+The ray of sunshine is, most people today are moderate Progressives and Conservatives.
+While these reasonable people find motivation in Left or Right ideologies, they concentrate on real-world problem solving and not ideological purity.
+It's much easier for moderate citizens to discard ideology, compromise, and "reach across the aisle" to solve a problem.
+And then tackle the next issue on the list.

 However, as we keep using more Internet Age technology, it gets harder to rationalize aging ideological beliefs.
-The result ideological loyalists watch the 24/7 media circus that's making our society hate itself, and moderate people keeping on abandoning politics all together.
+The result is ideological loyalists devoutly watch the 24/7 media circus that's making our society hate itself, and moderate people keep abandoning politics.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>